cellannotation/pairOT/README.md

 in particular, the [API documentation][].

+## Installation
+For detailed installation instructions, please refer to the [installation guide](docs/installation.md).

 ## Tutorial
 Please take a look at the following tutorials for detailed examples on how to use pairOT: